TobunZainab/TobunZainab/README.md

 - 👋 Hi, I’m Zainab
-- 🌱 I am an Environmental Scientist turned Data Analyst
+- 📈 I am a Data Analyst
-- 📈 I started my data journey in March 2022
-- ✅ My core competencies are; MySQL, Excel, PowerBi and Tableau
+- ✅ My core competencies are; MySQL, Excel, Python, PowerBi and Tableau
-- 📚 I’m currently learning Python and R
 - 📫 connect with me on https://www.linkedin.com/in/zainab-tobun/

 <!---